Remote/Travel Team Participation

 Your students can be prepared to participate in the BWSI course by completing the prerequisite online content we provide and require of all prospective applicants.
 When the summer program begins, students are able to follow along with the summer program “live” by using the same content we teach in our classroom.
 For the RACECAR course the final Grand Prix track layout and design of special features intended to technically challenge and demonstrate the student teams’ skills is revealed at the start of the fourth week of the RACECAR course.
 The entire fourth week is a “build week” during which the teams design, build, integrate, and test their systems and component implementations.
 We have instructors, mentors, and coaches available to support teams throughout the process by answering and asking questions, observing team interactions, and offering helpful tips (without providing solutions).
 Remote teams are also welcome to attend during this week to build their implementation, interact with other students, observe other teams, and benefit from our support.
 All teams participate in the weekend Final Challenge Demonstration events.

-The online content enables students to begin the learning process.
+The online content enables students to participate at a higher level during the summer program.
+The courses are intense, college-level curriculum and the online courses are the pre-requisite for a successful 4 week program.
 For the RACECAR course instructions are provided to install, operate, and program a model RACECAR in a simulated environment using the same tools and interfaces as the physical vehicle.
 We include sensor simulations and model “worlds” of previous BWSI final challenge tracks and others that have been used in MIT courses.

 Summer Program Curriculum